On this page

 - applicants with disability.

-You still choose a stream to apply for and you can let us know about any adjustments you already use or know you’ll need.
+You still choose a stream to apply for and you can let us know about reasonable adjustments within your application.

 - support with your application

-- regular contact and catch ups with the Aboriginal Employment Unit at the Victorian Public Sector Commission.
+- regular contact and catch-ups (where needed) before submission with the First Peoples Workforce Development team at the Victorian Public Sector Commission.

 Some graduate roles available may give you priority consideration as per the Special Measures provision of the Equal Opportunity Act 2010(opens in a new window).